-Some antiseptics are quite strong and should be diluted before you apply it to your skin.
+Some antiseptics are quite strong and should be diluted before you use them on your skin.
 If used undiluted, they may cause chemical burns or severe skin irritation.
 Check with your pharmacist if the antiseptic you are using needs to be diluted.
-Some products already come in the correct strength and don't require dilution.

-Do not continue using antiseptics for more than one week, if the affected area has not healed or improved.
-See your doctor.
+Do not use antiseptics for more than 1 week.
+If the affected area has not healed or improved, see your doctor.

-Antiseptics that are applied to the skin are mostly safe.
-However, sometimes antiseptics can cause irritation and allergic reactions with some people.
-There have been reports of severe allergic reactions, including anaphylaxis following use of chlorhexidine.
+Antiseptics that are applied to your skin are mostly safe.
+However, sometimes they can cause irritation and allergic reactions.
+There have been reports of severe allergic reactions, including anaphylaxis from chlorhexidine.
 If you notice a rash or your skin becomes itchy and red, stop using the antiseptic and contact your pharmacist or doctor.

 Antiseptics used in the mouth and throat

-Antiseptic gargles are used for mild infections of the mouth and gums.
-Sometimes an antiseptic gargle may be used to rinse the mouth, instead of cleaning with a toothbrush, if brushing is painful, or not possible.
+Antiseptic gargles are used for mild infections of your mouth and gums.
+Sometimes an antiseptic gargle may be used to rinse your mouth, instead of cleaning with a toothbrush, if brushing is painful or not possible.